Pure Hearts: Into Chinese Showbiz

 Pure Hearts: Into Chinese Showbiz (纯洁心灵·逐梦演艺圈), often shortened to Pure Hearts (纯洁心灵), is a 2017 Chinese film directed and produced by Bi Zhifei.
 The plot focuses on a teacher at an acting school trying to make a movie with his students and the difficulties that result from the dark side of the film industry and their personal struggles during production.
-Due to its troubled production, which involved accusations of overworking and mistreatment by Bi and claims that it took 12 years to make, and heavy criticism of the film itself after release, it has been considered one of the worst Chinese films ever made.
-In response, Bi accused Douban of discrimination against domestic films and even submitted the film to the Cannes Film Festival.
+Due to its troubled production, which involved accusations of overworking and mistreatment by Bi and claims that it took 12 years to make, and low ratings of the film itself after release despite praise by industry and government figures beforehand, it has been considered one of the worst Chinese films ever made, being panned by both critics and mainstream audiences for its acting, screenplay, direction, narrative structure, characters, themes, editing, and its theme song.
+In response, Bi sued Douban of discrimination against domestic films and even submitted the film to the Cannes Film Festival.

+Plot

+An acting teacher and his students face various challenges in their career and personal lives.

+Production

+Bi Zhifei rose money for the film through crowdfunding as well as funding from his father-in-law and friends.
+During filming, he exercised complete creative control and took on many roles, leading to conflicts with crew members over working conditions and the film's direction.
+SNH48 was signed on to produce a song and music video for the film at a cost of CN¥2.8 million; however, he wanted the group Sunshine to record another version after noticing their internet fame, causing SNH48's agency to protest.